Frequently asked question

 3. For existing ArcGIS Pro projects, layers referencing data in Snowflake will need to be updated to use the latest connection file (where the MFA caching property is set).
 Please refer to this documentation for Updating data sources in ArcGIS Pro

 Additional information: The Additional Properties parameter of the database connection dialog was added in the ArcGIS Pro 3.1 release.
-If you are using ArcGIS Pro 3.0 or earlier, consider upgrading to ArcGIS Pro 3.1 or a later release.
+If you are using ArcGIS Pro 3.0 or earlier, consider upgrading.

 ArcGIS Enterprise

 ArcGIS Enterprise 10.9.1 and later releases support connections to Snowflake using basic authentication (username and password).
-When multi-factor authentication (MFA) is enforced, these connections (data store items) in ArcGIS Enterprise which store credentials to Snowflake will stop functioning.
-This is because web services architectures, in general, do not support authentication types that require user interaction, such as MFA.
+However, when Snowflake enforces multi-factor authentication (MFA) for all password-based sign-ins, these connections (data store items) will stop functioning.
+This is because web services, in general, do not support authentication types that require user interaction, such as MFA.

 ArcGIS Data Pipelines